koinos/koinos-docs/docs/developers/guides/token.md

 ```

----
-## Building and testing
-Build and debug your project using the following command:
+Build and debug the project using the following command:

 ```sh
 yarn build:debug